Will Fletcher, Director - HQ

 At the basic level, power transmission couplings are used to connect two shafts that turn in the same direction on the same centreline, transferring rotary motion and torque.
 However, the market for couplings is a complex one, with many different types and variations available.
 It can therefore be a challenge to get it right in terms of coupling specification.
 At Hayley Group, we are blessed both with vastly experienced staff across our nationwide branch network with decades of experience in delivering power transmission solutions, and also with the strong relationships that we have with our market-leading manufacturing partners.

-In this article, I wanted to explore some of the main considerations that need to be included in any coupling selection process, and I’ve picked-out five.
+In this article, I wanted to explore some of the main considerations that need to be included in any coupling selection process, and I’ve picked-out four.

 1. Application variables